Selective reduction: History

 Selective reduction was developed in the mid-1980s, as people in the field of assisted reproductive technology (ART) became aware of the risks that multiple pregnancies carried for the mother and for the fetuses.
-The procedure was somewhat controversial from the beginning, and drew some attention from anti-abortion activists.
+The procedure was somewhat controversial from the beginning and drew some attention from anti-abortion activists.

-A set of ethical guidelines was developed in collaboration with a bioethicist from NIH and was published in 1988; it justified reducing pregnancies with more than three fetuses to two or three.
+A set of ethical guidelines was developed in collaboration with a bioethicist from the National Institute for Health and was published in 1988; it justified reducing pregnancies with more than three fetuses to two or three.

-Over time, more and more women sought to become pregnant when they were older, having the first child when they were over forty years old.
-At the same time, the field of ART matured, and massively multiple pregnancies became more rare.
-Both trends led to more women asking for reduction to one fetus, which was very controversial at first, but has gradually become more accepted.
+Over time, more and more women in the developed world sought to become pregnant when they were older, having the first child when they were over forty years old.
+At the same time, the number of obstetrician-gynecologists with the required expertise increased and their role in family planning evolved.
+These trends led to more women asking for reduction to one fetus.
+These requests increasingly came from women pregnant with twins due to advances in the field of ART which made massively multiple pregnancies rarer.
+Selective reduction of twins was very controversial at first but has gradually become more accepted.
+One of the authors of the 1988 guidelines updated his stance and expressed a desire for the procedure to become more available in 2014.
 Sex-selective reduction is widely considered to be unethical in making decisions about which fetus to keep.